-Google Tag Manager: Google tag manager is used to verify website.
+Google Tag Manager: Google tag manager is used to verify websites.

 After clicking on verify, we will get Domain manager

-After entering username and password, click on sign in button.
+After entering your username and password, click on the sign-in button.
 After that click on verify button.
-Once the verification is done, then the account will be added to search console.
+Once the verification is done, then the account will be added to the search console.

 This is also known as marketing and internet marketing.
 It is used to determine the geolocation of website visitors and delivers different content to the users based on the location.

-The process of setting up Geo-targeting is same for Google Adwords, Yahoo, search marketing and Microsoft AdCenter.
+The process of setting up Geo-targeting is the same for Google Adwords, Yahoo, search marketing, and Microsoft AdCenter.

 Google Adwords are classified as follows:

-This feature is used to search Google geo-targeting database or map for the location you would like to target.
+This feature is used to search Google’s geo-targeting database or map for the location you would like to target.

-It is used to browse through all over the available country, state, city locations.
+It is used to browse through all the available country, state, and city locations.

 This feature is used to choose pre-set bundles.
 It typically involves common country groups or continents.